Stephanie Tang – Active Physiotherapy

-Stephanie is a physiotherapist with 19 years of experience in diagnosing, treating and prescribing holistic strategies for her patients.
-Whether this involves injury management & prevention, pain reduction or performance optimization, she has succeeded in providing valuable and meaningful results.
+Stephanie is a physiotherapist with 21 years of experience in diagnosing, treating and prescribing holistic strategies for her patients.
+Whether this involves injury management & prevention, pain reduction or performance optimisation, she has succeeded in providing valuable and meaningful results.

 A true student of her craft she has trained with Health Care Leaders in Australia and abroad to increase her expertise in the areas of: